**NEW THIS YEAR**

 What does a DI season look like?

 A typical DI season starts in October when teams are formed.
 Teams meet once a week for an hour or more.
 Teams meet after school or on the weekends.
 Individual teams determine when, where, and how often to meet.
 In January, as the Regional Tournament date approaches, teams tend to meet more often or for longer periods of time.
-The team will compete at the Regional Tournament in February.
+In a "typical season", the team will compete at the Regional Tournament in February.
 If a team does well, they may advance to the Virginia State Tournament in April and possibly the Global Finals Tournament in May.
+This year all teams will compete at the state level with a videotaped challenge solution.

 Who is on a team?